nicojourdain/nicojourdain.github.io/students_dir/students_netcdf.md

 EOF
 ```

-To perform conservative interpolation, it is require to define bounds, e.g.:
+To perform conservative interpolation, it is required to define bounds, e.g.:
 ```shell
 cat > mygrid << EOF
 gridtype = curvilinear